-- for non sweetened milk powder: "By adding A grams of this powder to B grams of boiling water we obtain X liters and Y centiliters of milk at Z grams of fat per liter".

-- for sweetened milk powder: "By adding A grams of this powder to B grams of boiling water we obtain X liters and Y centiliters of milk at Z grams of fat per liter, excluding the sugar dissolved at S grams per liter".
+- for non sweetened milk powder: "By adding A grams of this powder to B grams of boiling water we obtain X liters and Y centiliters of milk at Z grams of fat per liter". - for sweetened milk powder: "By adding A grams of this powder to B grams of boiling water we obtain X liters and Y centiliters of milk at Z grams of fat per liter, excluding the sugar dissolved at S grams per liter".

-Regarding the milk powder used by local processors, it must be packed in Kraft paper bags, doubled with polyethylene, weight at least 25 kilograms, and bear the following statement:"THIS PRODUCT MUST NOT BE SOLD BY TRADERS AND RETAILERS".
+Milk powder for use by food processors must be packed in Kraft paper bags, doubled with polyethylene, weigh at least 25 kilograms, have no more than 4 percent humidity at the time of opening the package, and show the following statement: "THIS PRODUCT MUST NOT BE SOLD BY TRADERS AND RETAILERS".